• Skip to main content

 HAVERLING (4-16) 43

-Marco Picco led Hornell — which clinched the 11th seed of Class B1 with the win — with 21 points, while Demayne Dixon scored 17.
+Marco Picco led Hornell with 21 points while Demayne Dixon added 17.
 Cody Cardamine (4), Andrew Flint (4), and Trayvon Callicutt (2) rounded out scoring.
 Asher Phenes and Bentley Decker both scored 10 points for Haverling, while Colton Coots put up eight and Josh Wheeler had six.
 Conor Binkowski and Owen Burlingame filled out the score sheet with five and four points, respectively.

 CALEDONIA-MUMFORD (11-9) 63